Davtax/Tunable-emission-metasurfaces/README.md

 ## Dependences

-This package needs the following packages:
+This repository depends on the following packages:

 ```bash
 pip install numpy